-The fans we use are the quietest ones on the market; how noisy they are is also dependant on where the fans are installed within your home, however you may notice a slight humming sound equivalent to the noise of the refrigerator whilst the fans are running.
+The fans we use are the quietest ones on the market; how noisy they are is also dependant on where the fans are installed within your home.
+You may notice a slight humming sound equivalent to the white noise of the refrigerator whilst the fans are running.

 What is “sick house” syndrome?